zommiommy/mem_dbg-rs/README.md

 of a value.
 Analogously, [`SizeFlags::FOLLOW_RCS`] and [`DbgFlags::FOLLOW_RCS`] make it possible to follow [`Rc`]/[`Arc`] smart pointers.

+In both cases, references will be accounted for (when computing size) and followed (when displaying the layout), only at their first instance.
+Following instances will just display an arrow followed by a pointer.

 ## Padding

 The trait [`MemDbg`] is useful to display the layout of a value and understand